MessaoudiLab/ATAC-Seq/6_diffbind/README.md

 # Differential Binding Analysis in R

 **Note**: If peak calling and differential analysis was done through homer in the previous step, only perform up to the dba.count function.
-Then finish by plotting the resulting dba.count object to produce the PCA graph
+Then finish by plotting the resulting dba.count object to produce the PCA graph.

 The script included in this folder is a distilled version of the full manual, adjusted to work with the computer cluster.